1unxx/Voidnote/README.md

 # VoidNote

-It is pretty simple, private, and came up with it during a one week dive after reading *Python Cryptography* by Anish Nath (2018)
+It is pretty private and simple, I came up with it during a one week dive after reading *Python Cryptography* by Anish Nath (2018)
 like a while ago, I happened to stumble upon this project today so I decided to upload it here as this account is dead.
 Made some tweaks to it since I found it but it's nowhere near something I'm proud of.